karl-mantle/victoria-3-cenj/README.md

 - Major unification for South Africa and greatly expanded flavour for the region with new journal entries, characters, events, nations, etc.
 - North American flavour, new events, nations and cultures.
 - Russia flavour new nations and cultures - new journals and events to do.
-- Integrated several other flavour mods
+- Integrated and updated several other flavour mods

 ## Installation